 In conclusion, you can see that theobromine has many potential health benefits.
 But much more research is needed before we can understand its help in specific health conditions.
 Also, we need better guidance on the maximum intake of theobromine to avoid harm.

 If you are concerned with the effects on your health, you should consult your doctor.
-But if you do not know what to ask, or need help understanding advice, then ask in the forum.
+But if you do not know what to ask, or need help understanding advice, then ask in the feedback form below.

 Leave Theobromine Food Health Benefits to read more about Theobromine Foods.